How to do I throw a birthday party for my dog?

 For the party to be complete, you need a cake for the birthday dog.
 If you’re feeling creative, you can bake your dog a cute cake with their name on it.
 If you aren’t in the baking mood, you can visit the local pet store or bakery and ask them to bake one for you with a personalized message.

-Your local pet store has a large variety of toys and treats which you can choose from to ensure that all the invited doggies have something to nibble on while the festivities continue.
+Your local pet store has a large variety of toys and treats that you can choose from to ensure that all the invited doggies have something to nibble on while the festivities continue.
 If the party is in the summer, you can hand out sweet popsicles to the guests to keep them cool.

 Another factor to remember is that you should always ensure that you have plenty of water bowls available.
 The last thing you need to hear or see is dogs growling at each other because of thirst.